MystenLabs/walrus-docs/docs/usage/json-api.md

 # JSON mode

-All Walrus client commands (except, currently, the `info` command) are available in JSON mode.
+All Walrus client commands (except, currently, the `info` command) are also available in JSON mode.
 In this mode, all the command line flags of the original CLI command can be specified in JSON format.
 The JSON mode therefore simplifies programmatic access to the CLI.